-5. Remind participants of what they identified during Activity 3 of Unit 1 as the different ways men and women participate and communicate.
+5. Remind participants of what they identified during Unit 1, Activity 3 as the different ways men and women participate and communicate.

 Activity 1 Introducing the Learning Spiral

 In Part A, you will compare two educational models.

 In Part B, you will discuss why one of these models was selected as the development model for the IHRTP.